propelorm/Propel2/documentation/documentation/01-installation.markdown

 |---------------|----------------------------------------------------------------------
 |bin            |Contains three scripts that manage propel command line tool (depending of your operating system)
 |src            |The propel source code.
 Pass over if you just want to use Propel, not to contribute.
-|tools          |Contains files that Propel uses to manage pear package and so on like DTD, XSD, etc.
 |tests          |Propel unit tests.
 Ignore this if you don't want to contribute to Propel.

 ## Installing Dependencies ##

-Propel uses the some Symfony2 components to work properly :
+Propel uses the some Symfony2 components to work properly:

 - [Console](https://github.com/symfony/Console) : which manage the generators propel uses.
 - [Yaml](https://github.com/symfony/Yaml)